thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 The ``unique`` qualifier indicates that multiple data objects instantiated within the same alsaconf node should have unique values for their ``name`` attribute.
-If two data objects are instantiated within the same alsaconf node with the same ``name`` attribute, there will be no errors.
-But the two object instances will be merged, And the attribute values in the second instance will override the attribute values in the first one.
-Therefore, it is the topology writer's responbility to ensure that multiple instances within the same parent node have different unique attribute values.
+If two data objects are instantiated within the same alsaconf node with the same ``name`` attribute, errors will not occur, but the two object instances will be merged.
+Additionally, the attribute values in the second instance will override the attribute values in the first one.
+Therefore, it is the topology writer's responsibility to ensure that multiple instances within the same parent node have different unique attribute values.

 Let's consider another class definition example for the ``pga`` widget belonging to the class group ``Widget``: